eastgenomics/ansible-run-monitoring/README.md

 ## Script Workflow

-- Script scheduled to run everyday by cron on ida server
+- Script scheduled to run everyday by cron on Ida server
 - Compile all runs currently in `/genetics`
 - Compile all runs that qualified for automated deletion & save it to memory (pickle)
 - Send Slack notification on stale run & run that require manual intervention